 I went to bed at about 11PM – 1AM your time.
 Just before I did, I checked Twitter one last time and it seemed that things were still going on.

 That’s when it started dying down.
 I went home around that time too, because everyone I knew had already left and I was barely able to walk.
 I guess it was about that time that people got tired.
 It is when you are tired that you are more likely to get arrested or beaten up.
 So after midnight people started to head home.

 So, what’s the feeling been like today?

-Well, the center basically looks like it's been bombarded.
+Well, the centre basically looks like it's been bombarded.
 They said the Law School will stay under occupation, so that last night can be repeated.
 But I don’t see it happening, at least not immediately, because I doubt the hooligans will want to go down again.
-It’s not like they have a cause.

 And how do you feel?